-CHANGBSCAT - Chandra Galactic Bulge Survey X-Ray Point Source Catalog
+CHANGBSCAT - Chandra Galactic Bulge Survey Full X-Ray Point Source Catalog

-The authors also reprocessed and reanalyzed the data that were obtained as part of the Bulge Latitude Survey (Grindlay et al. 2005, ApJ, 635, 920; Hong et al. 2009, ApJ, 706, 223; Chandra observation IDs 7160-7162, 7166-7168, 8199-8204, 9562-9564) that falls in the area they targetted in the GBS using exactly the same reduction and analysis as for their own GBS observations.
+For Paper I sources (sources with source numbers from 1 to 1234), the authors reprocessed and analyzed the data using the CIAO 4.2 software developed by the Chandra X-ray Center and employing CALDB version 4.3.
+The data telemetry mode was set to very faint for all observations except that with ID 8687 since there was a bright source present in archival ROSAT observations of this region.
+For that observation, the authors used the standard 'faint' mode.
+The authors also reprocessed and reanalyzed the data that were obtained as part of the Bulge Latitude Survey (Grindlay et al. 2005, ApJ, 635, 920; Hong et al. 2009, ApJ, 706, 223; Chandra observation IDs 7160-7162, 7166-7168, 8199-8204, 9562-9564) that falls in the area they targeted in the GBS using exactly the same reduction and analysis as for their own GBS observations.
 Because the original Bulge Latitude Survey Chandra observations had an exposure time of approximately 15 ks, the authors selected 2 ks segments to allow for a comparison with their GBS observations.
 They selected data stretches of 2 ks length taking the start time of the observation from the header of the data, plus 100 s as the starting point of the 2 ks stretches.
 These data were also obtained using the 'very faint' mode.

 The source designation registered with the Dictionary of Nomenclature of Celestial Objects, using the prefix of 'CXOGBS' for Chandra X-Ray Observatory Galactic Bulge Survey and the J2000 equatorial coordinates.